 Acadia was stung hard after its schizophrenia hopes for flagship Nuplazid fell flat back in late July.
 On the heels of that failure, Acadia is calling off a trial in dementia-related psychosis (DRP) after it saw promising interim results for the drug.

-Acadia halted its phase 3 Harmony study for Nuplazid after the drug showed a significant reduction over placebo in time to relapse for patients with DRP, the drugmaker said.
+Acadia halted its phase 3 Harmony study for Nuplazid after the drug showed a significant improvement over placebo in time to relapse for patients with DRP, the drugmaker said.

 The San Diego-based company said it plans to file for another FDA approval in 2020 and will submit its findings for presentation at upcoming medical meetings.